 Drafting and collaborating on manuscripts for peer-reviewed journals and reports

 Preparing and delivering presentations at academic conferences and stakeholder workshops

 Developing conceptual frameworks and assisting with literature reviews

 Retrieving and conducting text analysis and topic modeling on large sets of regulatory filings, grant documents, and government regulatory and policy documents

 Collaborating with and mentoring graduate student researchers on research and analysis

 Postdoctoral scholars are represented by UAW 4121 and are subject to the collective bargaining agreement, unless agreed exclusion criteria apply.
 For more information, please visit the University of Washington Labor Relations website.

-Ph.D. (or foreign equivalent) in development, IO, agricultural economics or equivalent.
+Ph.D. (or foreign equivalent) in development or agricultural economics or equivalent.
 Candidates should be no more than five years removed from completing doctoral level training.
-Doctoral level training must be completed by June 2020.
+Doctoral level training must be completed by June 2021.

 Excellent writing, research, and analysis skills